 Sheets / filter – displays a list of sheets for the selected file, filtered by the characters you enter in the filter box.

-Copying data to Google Sheets can be slow; writing 50,000 rows of data could take 15 seconds or longer to complete.
-Larger sets of data are possible — up to the limit of 2 million cells — you just need some patience.
+Writing data to Google Sheets can be slow; writing 50,000 rows of data could take 15 seconds or longer to complete.
+Larger sets of data are possible — up to the cell limit — you just need to be patient.

 Formatting in Google Sheets is your responsibility.
 Dates will be written as serial numbers – format the column as a Date to see the actual dates they represent.